SmartRoadSense/website/hugo/content/_index.md

 +++
 date = "2017-05-29"

-cover = "index_srs_cover"
+cover = "index_srs_cover.jpg"
 +++

 SmartRoadSense is a mobile application that uses your smartphone’s accelerometers and GPS sensor to detect and classify irregularities of the road surface while you are driving.

-Data is collected anonymously and transmitted to a centralized service that aggregates contributions from all users, thus collecting a continously updated snapshot of the quality of road infrastructure.
+Data is collected anonymously and transmitted to a centralized service that aggregates contributions from all users, thus computing a continously updated snapshot of the quality of road infrastructure.

 {{< youtube "hbHNDG4NK1s" >}}